Bluesky at Home » Recipes » Celebrate the Marvelous Margarita

 • The tangy taste of a good-quality silver or gold tequila.

-• The acidity of fresh lime juice to balance out all the flavors to create a super satisfying drink.
+• The acidity of fresh lime juice – balances out all the flavors to create a super satisfying drink.

 I was a grown adult when I first drank a margarita.
 I mean, this is Texas.
 It’s like the state cocktail.

-Then one evening, someone said to me, “you can order it without salt”.
+Then one evening, someone said to me, “You can order it without the salt rim”.
 Really?
 O.K., I’ll try it.
 I was sold, and I’ve loved margaritas ever since.

 The Marvelous Margarita: A Cocktail to Celebrate